 I’ve got a lot of success in promoting my forum by outreaching members from my niche.
 Create a list of people that are active and email them.
-Create a nice message explaining what your forum about, what are your plans and invite them to signup and become active.
+Create a friendly message explaining your forum about your plans and invite them to sign up and become active.

-Of course, an almost empty forum is not going to be really appealing but you will see that many would like to help you and spread the word about your community.
+Of course, an almost empty forum will not be appealing, but you will see that many would like to help you spread the word about your community.

 Need help on how to outreach people from your niche?

-Another method with good results is to ask bloggers and webmasters from your niche to place a link or a banner to your forum on their websites.
-If you are not in highly competitive niches like SEO you will get links pretty easily just by asking.
+Another method with good results is to ask bloggers and web admins from your niche to place a link or a banner to your forum on their websites.
+If you are not in highly competitive niches like SEO, you will get links quickly by asking.

 Also, you can comment on blogs in your niche.
 Here is a complete guide on how to grab powerful backlinks through blog commenting.

-Do this by using your social media pages (Facebook page and group, Twitter account, Linkedin page and group, Pinterest page) as gateways pages to your forum.
-Drive users to these pages and convert them to signup to your forum by offering them the reasons to do it: Check here several incentives you can offer to your forum members.
+Do this using your social media pages (Facebook page and group, Twitter account, Linkedin page and group, Pinterest page) as gateways pages to your forum.
+Drive users to these pages and convert them to signup for your forum by offering them the reasons to do it: Check here several incentives you can provide to your forum members.

-The key is to not compete with Facebook groups but offers to your users a community with organized information and tools they can use.
-If you are into weight loss niche create a calories table or weight management calculators etc.
+The key is to not compete with Facebook groups but offers your users a community with organized information and tools they can use.
+If you are into the weight loss niche, create a calorie table or weight management calculators, etc.

-Btw, If you need help to drive traffic to your social media profiles check the Mass Planner Review.
-It’s a great tool that will help you a lot to promote your forum on Twitter, Facebook, Linkedin, etc.
+If you need help to drive traffic to your social media profiles, check the Mass Planner Review.
+It’s a great tool that will help you promote your forum on Twitter, Facebook, Linkedin, etc.

 Don’t forget to add your forum in your email signature so the people you interact with will find out about your forum.
-Also if you are a member of another forum you can add it in those signatures as well.
+Also, if you are a member of another forum, you can add it to those signatures.

 Just make sure you don’t write something too blatant like Signup on my Forum or something as most forum admins do not allow forum promotion – they don’t like to lose their members to a competitor.